mariobot/MicrosoftLearn/README.md

 ## Learn to build a REST API in Node.js [**_node-sqlserver_**](node-sqlserver)

 This folter hold a practical project to create a basic API with SQL Server database.
 More info in the next tutorial https://www.telerik.com/blogs/step-by-step-create-node-js-rest-api-sql-server-database

+## Build an SpaceX Launch site with Astro [**_astro-demo_**](astro-demo)

+This folder hold a practical course to understand the principales features provides by astro.build.
+More information and video tutorial in https://www.youtube.com/watch?v=RB5tR_nqUEw